-Effective 01/01/2024 100-1of 4
+Effective 03/31/2024 100-1of 4

 - 2. Medical command physicians are permitted to provide orders for patient care that are not consistent with the protocols when, under the circumstances, the procedures identified in a protocol are not the most appropriate care in the judgment of the physician or when there is not a specific protocol that is appropriate to the patient's condition.
 Some protocols have a section of "Possible Medical Command Orders".
 These are provided as a possible resource for the medical command physician and as an educational resource for the EMS providers.
-These "Possible Medical Command Orders" do not substitute for the judgment of the medical command physician, and the medical command physician is under no obligation to follow the treatment options listed in this section. - 3.
+These "Possible Medical Command Orders" do not substitute for the judgment of the medical command physician, and the medical command physician is under no obligation to follow the treatment options listed in this section. - a.
+Under no circumstances may medical command orders require or permit to allow EMS providers to function outside their scope of practice or permit the use of a treatment for purpose specifically excluded in the protocols and scope of practice.
+It is the EMS provider's responsibility to know their scope and refuse orders to exceed it. - 3.
 In cases where a specific step, treatment, or medication dose within a protocol is contraindicated, EMS providers are expected to use their judgment and training to identify these contraindications, and in these situations, the provider is not expected to provide that specific treatment.
 Failure to provide a treatment that is contraindicated is not considered a deviation from protocol, but the EMS provider must document the contraindication.
 Medical command must be contacted if the patient's condition requires or may benefit from alternative treatments that are not listed within the protocol. - 4.
 Under no circumstance may an EMS agency medical director institute a protocol that is separate from Department-approved Statewide or Regional protocols.
 Under no circumstance may an EMS agency or its medical director institute a policy that contradicts or is not consistent with the Statewide Protocols or the Department-approved Regional Treatment Protocols.